 “I begged the king my father not to let him go,” the princess continued, “but thereís a prophecy which says that if a hero doesnít take care of the dragon on Christmas Day, that Graceland will fall into the sea.
 His majesty was so desperate for a knight to at least try that he even promised Jonny my hand in marriage if he did.”

 Jonny searched through the story to find any reference to the prophecy and was appalled that his younger self had made no mention of it, but MZ was more interested in the last thing Wisteria said.

 “You mean if Jonny gets that dragon to stop farting around the castle that youíll actually marry him?”

 “Absolutely,” replied Wisteria stoically.
 “I would do anything to save my people”

 The elder Jonny had heard enough and grabbed his young friend by the arm to lead her out of the castle, with Boris following close behind.
 They fought their way through the stench until they finally made it through the castle gates.
-God took pity on them because they wind once again changed directions and they were able to breathe again.
+God took pity on them because the wind once again changed directions and they were at last able to breathe.